-ocal government fragmentation refers to the fact that local governments are broken into many, often overlapping, jurisdictions.
-In combination, local governments spend a great deal of money.
-It is reasonable to ask if the public's interest would be better served by better coordination of local government.
+Local government fragmentation refers to the fact that local governments are broken into many, often overlapping jurisdictions.
+In aggregate, local governments spend a great deal of money.
+It is reasonable to ask if the public's interest would be better served through improved coordination of government at the local level.
+Information-age approaches for improving the financial performance of government through networked enterprises and government as a platform can enhance coordination and provide many services and financial benefits, but there is one disadvantage of local government fragmentation: resource inequities among local governments, also known as "fiscal disparities."